 Stamford Sex Crimes Lawyer

-When facing any kind of sex crime charge, help from a Stamford sex crimes lawyer is critical to building a comprehensive defense and preserving your best interests.
+When facing any kind of sexual offense, help from a Stamford sex crimes lawyer is critical to building a comprehensive defense and preserving your best interests.
 With a qualified defense attorney by your side, you stand a much better chance of mitigating the penalties you might face in court and minimizing the impact this accusation has on your personal and professional life.

 How is Sexual Assault Defined in Stamford?

 Like many states, Connecticut state law has replaced the term “rape” with the term “sexual assault,” allowing for a broader definition of nonconsensual sexual activity that is meant to protect victims and allow for easier prosecution of perpetrators.
 In addition to several unique variants of sexual assault, Connecticut General Statutes §§53a-70 through 53a-73a define four specific degrees of this offense.

 Sexual assaults in the third– and first-degrees involve the perpetrator using force to compel a sexual encounter, while sexual assaults in the fourth– and second-degree cover statutory rape and other sexual encounters in which one party materially cannot consent.
 Likewise, fourth- and third-degree sexual assaults criminalize nonconsensual sexual contact, while second- and first-degree sexual assault criminalize nonconsensual sexual intercourse.
 A lawyer in Stamford could help someone accused a sex crime involving assault.